 I learned a permanent lesson the one time I strayed from the routine of rote reverence, replacing our pre-meal prayer and Sign of the Cross chant, Father/Son/Holy Spirit, with “Ketchup/Mustard/Chocolate Custard,” right there at the dinner table.
 Out loud.
 In front of dad.
 He didn’t think he’d heard me quite right and asked, “What did you just say?”

-Luckily, I don’t remember not liking many things on my plate except maybe salmon patties, which we ate every Friday during lent.
-I hated salmon patties and as far as I know I still do.
+Luckily, I don’t remember not liking many things on my plate except maybe salmon patties, which we ate every Friday during Lent.
+I hated salmon patties, and as far as I know, I still do.
 Mom’s particular recipe looked like little oddly formed discs of hay with flecks of black pepper.
-The fish was fishy, the dry breadcrumbs, or more likely, Nabisco Saltine Crackers, were stiff and sharp.
-Tartar sauce, consisting of Miracle Whip with chopped dill pickles, did little to moisten the haystacks but I tried it again every Friday, hoping I’d learn to appreciate the disguise of sour pickles and gloppy salad dressing on my fishy haystacks.
+The fish was fishy, and the dry breadcrumbs, or more likely, Nabisco Saltine Crackers, were stiff and sharp.
+Tartar sauce, consisting of Miracle Whip with chopped dill pickles, did little to moisten the haystacks, but I tried it again every Friday, hoping I’d learn to appreciate the disguise of sour pickles and gloppy salad dressing on my fishy haystacks.
 I never did.
 Still, I ate them to avoid the spanking or lecture.

 During the sporadic calm and occasionally during the madness of our dinner times, there was always an apprehensive sense of humor around our table.
 I know it wasn’t just my sense because GB shares similar memories of the hilarity that was always balanced on a sort of tipping point where my family was concerned.
 It could go either way.
 We might just pull off the meal as if we were perfectly normal kids arguing at the end of dinner about whose turn it was to clean the kitchen or how it was fair that GB didn’t do the pots and pans.
 All normal stuff.
 All pretty rare.
 A perfect marriage of humor and fear.
 I can still smell those salmon patties.